Sunday 1 July 2018

 Our walk then takes us south again along Combs Edge which is one of the distinctive gritstone edges that the Dark Peak is famous for.
 It is one of the lesser known edges which usually means that we have the hill to ourselves, unlike the popular and busy paths along the gritstone edges in the Hope Valley area.

-This hilly walk is about 9 miles/14.5km over ground that is rough in places and boggy in places.
+This hilly walk is about 9 miles/14.5km with approx 400 metres of ascent over ground that is rough in places and boggy in places.

 The cost is £38 per person.
 Please book and pay below.